JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

     C, Java, Perl, and Python, to name a few, all correctly compute the sum `1 + 1.5` as the floating-point value `2.5`, even though one of the operands to `+` is an integer.
-These systems are convenient and designed carefully enough that they are generally all-but-invisible to the programmer: hardly anyone consciously thinks of this promotion taking place when writing such an expression, but compilers and interpreters must perform conversion before addition since integers and floating-point values cannot be added as-is.
-Complex rules for such automatic conversions are thus inevitably part of specifications and implementations for such languages.
+These systems are convenient and designed carefully enough that they are generally all-but-invisible to the programmer: hardly anyone consciously thinks of this promotion taking place when writing such an expression.
-  * **No automatic promotion.** This camp includes Ada and ML -- very "strict" statically typed languages.
+    However, compilers and interpreters must perform conversion before addition since integers and floating-point values cannot be added as-is.
+Complex rules for such automatic conversions are thus inevitably part of the specifications and implementations for such languages.
+  * **No automatic promotion.** This camp includes Ada, ML and Rust -- very "strict" statically typed languages.
 In these languages, every conversion must be explicitly specified by the programmer.
-Thus, the example expression `1 + 1.5` would be a compilation error in both Ada and ML.
-Instead one must write `real(1) + 1.5`, explicitly converting the integer `1` to a floating-point value before performing addition.
+Thus, the example expression `1 + 1.5` would be a compilation error in Ada, ML and Rust.
+Instead one must write something like `real(1) + 1.5`, explicitly converting the integer `1` to a floating-point value before performing addition.
 Explicit conversion everywhere is so inconvenient, however, that even Ada has some degree of automatic conversion: integer literals are promoted to the expected integer type automatically, and floating-point literals are similarly promoted to appropriate floating-point types.

 In a sense, Julia falls into the "no automatic promotion" category: mathematical operators are just functions with special syntax, and the arguments of functions are never automatically converted.